 The rest of the Jews, those in the king's provinces, likewise gathered and fought for their lives.
 They disposed of their enemies, killing seventy-five thousand of their foes; but they did not lay hands on the spoils.
+This verse seems redundant after earlier verses already mentioned the Jews' victory over their enemies.
+It even appears contradictory to a previous statement where it was said that no one could withstand them, implying that there was no actual battle.
+However, this verse specifically addresses the situation in unwalled cities, in contrast to the walled cities that were discussed earlier.

-This verse specifically addresses the situation in unwalled cities, in contrast to the walled cities where the royal officers resided and where royal troops provided protection, the Jews did not need to actively defend themselves.
+In walled cities, where the royal officers resided and where royal troops provided protection, the Jews did not need to actively defend themselves.
 In contrast, in the rural and smaller unwalled areas, the Jews faced real combat as their enemies indeed took up arms against them.
 The Jews in these areas had to gather and stand up for their lives, engaging in actual warfare.
 Hence, the verse specifies that they killed their enemies, indicating a comprehensive defeat, including those of Amalekite descent.
-In the walled cities, on the other hand, the phrase "they did as they pleased to their enemies" suggests a less violent resolution.
+In the walled cities, on the other hand, the phrase "they did as they pleased to their enemies" suggests a less violent resolution, as there was no actual combat.

-The fighting took place on the thirteenth day of the month of Adar, and they rested on the fourteenth day and made it a day of feasting and merrymaking.
+The fighting took place on the thirteenth day of the month

+of Adar, and they rested on the fourteenth day and made it a day of feasting and merrymaking.
 (But the Jews in Shushan gathered on both the thirteenth and fourteenth days, and so rested on the fifteenth, and made it a day of feasting and merrymaking.)
 That is why village Jews, who live in unwalled towns, observe the fourteenth day of the month of Adar and make it a day of merrymaking and feasting, and as a holiday for sending gifts to one another.